lannyyuan/slim-theme-minos-login/README.md

 ## About

+### IN FREEBASD just

+cp this png file into /usr/local/share/slim/themes/default

 [Slim](http://slim.berlios.de/) is a graphical display manager for the X Window System that can be run independently of any window manager or desktop environment.
 This is a theme for the minos project.

 <p align="center">